 How to make homemade scones

 You only need 4 main ingredients to make your own scones at home.
 See the printable recipe card at the end of this post for exact measurements and instructions.

 Flour -you will need self-raising flour.
-I you don’t have self-raising flour you can make you own.
-Just add 1 teaspoon of baking powder to each cup (125g) of all purpose or plain flour.
+If you don’t have self-raising flour you can make your own.
+Just add 1 teaspoon of baking powder to each cup (140g) of all-purpose or plain flour.